 You can work your neck muscles like any other muscles.
 Stretches work, but you can also do simple exercises like the ones below.
 They can improve your neck strength and your range of motion.

 With each of these exercises, start with five repetitions of each and see if you can build up to 10.

 Check with your doctor before you start.

-Shoulder Circles: Standing, raise your shoulders straight up and move them in a circle one way.
+Shoulder Circles: While standing, raise your shoulders straight up and move them in a circle one way.
 Lower your shoulder and repeat in the other direction.

-Resistance Exercises: Standing or sitting, put your left hand on the side of your head above your ear.
+Resistance Exercises: While standing or sitting, put your left hand on the side of your head above your ear.
 Gently press your head against your hand while holding your head straight.
 Do the same thing with your right hand.

 Head Lifts.
 Lying on the floor with your knees bent and your feet flat on the floor, lift and lower your head.
 Make sure you don’t raise your shoulders as you do this.
 You can also do these lying on your side and on your stomach.

 Core exercises can help with your neck pain.
 Your core is your abdomen, back, and buttocks.
 If your core is strong and you're holding your head upright as much as possible, your neck won’t have to work as hard.